 “WE CAN SUPPORT YOU THROUGH THE PROCESS”

-Duncan Lewis Solicitors have been recognised by Legal 500 2015 Edition as a leading practice in Court of Protection and Mental Capacity practice.
+Duncan Lewis Solicitors’ Court of Protection and Mental Capacity practice is ranked and recommended by the independent legal directory, The Legal 500 UK.
 Referrals can be made by any of the following:

 RPRs/IMCAs are a legal safeguard for people who lack the capacity to make specific important decisions: including making decisions about where they live and about serious medical treatment options.
 IMCAs are mainly instructed to represent people where there is no one independent of services, such as a family member or friend, who is able to represent the person.